n8henrie/nmfishingreport/README.md

     - Show what times of year the Jemez fishing has been "very good" or "excellent":
         - `sqlite3 fishing_reports.db 'SELECT date FROM nm_fishing_reports WHERE (report LIKE "% very good %" OR report LIKE "% excellent %") AND spot LIKE "%Jemez%";'`
+- How can I run `nmfishingreport` automatically?
+    - If you're on OS X, I've included an example launchd plist in `extras/`